jckuester/awsweeper/README.md

 ## Disclaimer

-This tool is thoroughly tested.
-However, you are using this tool at your own risk!
+You are using this tool at your own risk!
 I will not take responsibility if you delete any critical resources in your production environments.